guutama/GRN-TI/README.md

 ## Introduction

 This README presents a detailed overview of our  pipeline for building prediction method and model for genetic component of gene expression.
-This document provides an overview of our data transformation  stages of preprocessing, structure learning, and modeling, evaluation of the model's performance.
+This document provides an overview of our data transformation  stages of preprocessing, structure learning, and modeling.

 ---

 ## Pipeline Stages

 ### Preprocessing Stage